 - products for export to meet destination country requirements.

-New Zealand is moving towards a requirement to use only registered treatment providers for offshore treatment of goods.
+New Zealand is moving towards a requirement to use only registered treatment suppliers for offshore treatment of goods.
 When in place, importers may have additional costs at the border if non-registered treatment suppliers have been used.

-Approved methyl bromide treatment providers
+Approved methyl bromide treatment suppliers